pomelo-io/dao-security/README.md

 ![Reward divison voting](reward_division_voting.png)

-This system is not really applicable in DAOS' case since the "claims" are directly correlated to the quality and amount of effort an auditor has produced.
+This system is not really applicable to DAOS since the "claims" are directly correlated to the quality and amount of effort an auditor has produced.
 Hence, a majority of low quality submissions would overtake the few excellent reports (which is the most common scenario in [Code4rena's](#code4rena) case) and select the *equal surplus* (ES) or worse the *uniform gains* (UG) method.
 This system would be unfair to the best elements of the community.

 ##### wip